ibm-cloud-docs/containers/cs_clusters.md

 Review the state of a Kubernetes cluster to get information about the availability and capacity of the cluster, and potential problems that might have occurred.
 {:shortdesc}

-To view information about a specific cluster, such as its location, master URL, Ingress subdomain, version, workers, owner, and monitoring dashboard, use the `bx cs cluster-get <cluster_name_or_ID>` [command](cs_cli_reference.html#cs_cluster_get).
+To view information about a specific cluster, such as its location, master URL, Ingress subdomain, version, owner, and monitoring dashboard, use the `bx cs cluster-get <cluster_name_or_ID>` [command](cs_cli_reference.html#cs_cluster_get).
 Include the `--showResources` flag to view more cluster resources such as add-ons for storage pods or subnet VLANs for public and private IPs.

 You can view the current cluster state by running the `bx cs clusters` command and locating the **State** field.
 To troubleshoot your cluster and worker nodes, see [Troubleshooting clusters](cs_troubleshoot.html#debug_clusters).